-Accordingly, Adif AV's environmental strategy and policy are jointly formulated by Department of Corporate Responsibility, Sustainability and Branding and the Adif AV environmental management team.
+Accordingly, Adif AV's environmental strategy and policy are jointly formulated by Adif's Sub-Department of Corporate Responsibility and Sustainability and the Adif AV environmental management team.

 Since Adif and Adif AV were formally separated, Adif AV is the entity mandated with implementing and supervising this policy at both firms.
 Adif AV also provides other environmental management services to Adif.